-In addition, as of December 31, 2016, we have a number of other collaboration agreements, including with our collaboration partner UCB, under which we are entitled to up to a total of \$45.5 million of development milestones upon achievement of certain development objectives, as well as sales milestones upon achievement of annual sales targets and royalties based on net sales of commercialized products, if any.
+In addition, as of December 31, 2017, we have a number of other collaboration agreements, including with our collaboration partners UCB and Halozyme, under which we are entitled to up to a total of \$45.5 million of development milestones upon achievement of certain development objectives, as well as sales milestones upon achievement of annual sales targets and royalties based on net sales of commercialized products, if any.
 However, given the current phase of development of the potential products under these collaboration agreements, we cannot estimate the probability or timing of achieving these milestones.
-As of December 31, 2016, we have deferred revenue of approximately \$8.6 million related to these other collaboration agreements, which we expect to recognize through 2020, the estimated end of our obligations under those agreements.
+As of December 31, 2017, we have deferred revenue of approximately \$2.9 million related to these other collaboration agreements, which we expect to recognize through 2020, the estimated end of our obligations under those agreements.